chroma-sdk/Colore/CONTRIBUTING.md

 ## Calling native Chroma SDK functions

 **Never call native SDK functions directly**.

-If implementing new SDK functions, add a wrapper function for them in [NativeWrapper.cs][nativewrapper] first, then call them using that wrapper.
-Look at the existing code in the file for an idea of how they are written.
-The bare requirement for a wrapper function is that it must encapsulate and isolate the API call fully and handle the returned result value, throwing a `NativeCallException` if it failed.
+Always call SDK functions via the `IChromaApi` interface that is provided to all device classes as well as the main `Chroma` class.

+When implementing a new SDK function, add a fitting method in the `IChromaApi` interface and then implement the method in each SDK implementation wrapper (native and REST API).

+Remember to design the method on `IChromaApi` to be friendly in a C# context.
+The implementation will take care of making the calls to the underlying SDK, not the user of the API interface.

 ## Documenting your code